NIP-17: Private Direct Messages

 Messages are wrapped in multiple encryption layers:

-- A seal that encrypts the content to the recipient
+- A seal encrypts that content to the recipient.

 The outer gift wrap uses a random, disposable keypair so relays and observers cannot determine who sent the message.